Do AI Models Dream of Faster Code? An Empirical Study on LLM-Proposed Performance Improvements in Real-World Software: Introduction

 \section{Introduction}

-Recent advances in generative AI, and specifically Large Language Models (LLMs), have brought the idea of code synthesis --- generating syntactically correct and semantically meaningful program code from (often under-specified) high-level natural language prompts --- into the mainstream of software engineering.
-Despite questions surrounding the reliability of these models, researchers as well as practitioners have started using LLMs in various phases of the software development lifecycle, including generating requirements~\cite{nouri:24}, test cases~\cite{chen:24}, refactoring~\cite{liu:25}, or to develop new features or greenfield applications entirely without programming (``vibe coding'')~\cite{sarkar:25}.
+Recent advances in generative AI, and specifically Large Language Models (LLMs), have brought the idea of code synthesis into the mainstream of software engineering.
+Developers now routinely use LLMs for generating requirements~\cite{nouri:24}, test cases~\cite{chen:24}, and refactoring~\cite{liu:25}.
+We have arguably entered the era of ``vibe coding''~\cite{sarkar:25}, where practitioners generate entire features or applications based on high-level prompts, often focusing on functional correctness while overlooking non-functional implications.

 However, one area that still causes concern is the performance efficiency of generated code.
-Previous work has shown that generated code is often inefficient~\cite{niu:24}, and has noted that standard benchmarks such as CoderEval~\cite{yu:24} lack performance tests to even properly assess whether generated code is efficient~\cite{peng:25}.
-Further, it has been reported in initial studies that code efficiency, unlike correctness, does not necessarily improve with larger foundation models~\cite{niu:24}.
-While prior work has measured efficiency on self-contained programming challenges~\cite{zheng2024beyond} or verified correctness on large-scale engineering tasks~\cite{jimenez:23}, a gap remains in evaluating performance on real-world software issues.
-In this paper, we ask a related question --- can LLMs generate code changes (patches) that improve the performance of real-world software systems?
-Performance is a crucial non-functional property for many systems, and performance is often linked to energy consumption~\cite{abdulsalam:15}.
+While LLMs can generate syntactically correct code, previous work has shown that generated code is often inefficient~\cite{niu:24}, and has noted that standard benchmarks such as CoderEval~\cite{yu:24} lack performance tests to even properly assess whether generated code is efficient~\cite{peng:25}.
+Further, it has been reported in previous studies that code efficiency, unlike correctness, does not necessarily improve with larger foundation models~\cite{niu:24}.

+Crucially, the current evaluation landscape is insufficient to address this concern.
+Existing assessments primarily focus on small and isolated algorithmic tasks~\cite{coignion:24, zheng2024beyond}, failing to capture the complexity of performance optimization in real-world software---e.g., managing concurrency models, memory allocations, and cross-file dependencies within massive codebases.
+To date, it remains an open question whether LLMs can act as effective Performance Engineers in industrial settings.
+This question is particularly important given that performance is often linked to energy consumption~\cite{abdulsalam:15}.
 Hence, being able to improve the performance of systems using AI would not only improve end user satisfaction, but also potentially reduce the energy footprint of future software.